Tuscarora people: Migration north

-The Iroquois Five Nations of New York had penetrated as far as the Tuscarora homeland in North Carolina by 1701, and nominally controlled the entire frontier territory lying in between.
-Following their discovery of a linguistically related tribe living beyond Virginia, they were more than happy to accommodate their distant cousins within the Iroquois Constitution as the "Sixth Nation", and to resettle them in safer grounds to the north (The Iroquois had driven tribes of rival Indians out of western New York to South Carolina during the Beaver Wars several decades earlier, not far from where the Tuscarora resided).
+The Haudenosaunee Five Nations of New York had penetrated as far as the Tuscarora homeland in North Carolina by 1701, and nominally controlled the entire frontier territory lying in between.
+Following their discovery of a linguistically related tribe living beyond Virginia, they were more than happy to accommodate their distant cousins within the Haudenosaunee Constitution as the "Sixth Nation", and to resettle them in safer grounds to the north (The Haudenosaunee had driven tribes of rival Indians out of western New York to South Carolina during the Beaver Wars several decades earlier, not far from where the Tuscarora resided).

 Beginning about 1713 after the war, contingents of Tuscarora began leaving North Carolina for the north.
 They established a main village at present-day Martinsburg, West Virginia, on what is still known as Tuscarora Creek.
 After White settlers began to pour into the area from around 1730, the Tuscarora continued northward to join those in western New York.
 Another group stopped in 1719–1721 in present-day Maryland along the Monocacy River, on the way to join the Oneida nation in western New York.
 Other Tuscarora bands sojourned in the Juniata River valley of Pennsylvania, before reaching New York.

 The present area from Martinsburg, West Virginia, west to Berkeley Springs, has roads, creeks, and land still named after the Tuscarora people, including a development in Hedgesville called "The Woods", where the street names contain reference to the Tuscarora people, and which contains a burial mound adopted by the West Virginia Division of Culture as an archaeological site in 1998.
-A record circa 1763 indicates that some Tuscarora had not migrated to the Iroquois, and remained in the Panhandle, instead, and stayed and fought under Shawnee Chief Cornstalk.
+A record circa 1763 indicates that some Tuscarora had not migrated to the Haudenosaunee, and remained in the Panhandle, instead, and stayed and fought under Shawnee Chief Cornstalk.

 During the American Revolutionary War, part of the Tuscarora and Oneida nations in New York allied with the rebel colonists.
-Most of the warriors of the other four Iroquois nations supported Great Britain, and many participated in battles throughout New York.
+Most of the warriors of the other four Haudenosaunee nations supported Great Britain, and many participated in battles throughout New York.
 They were the main forces that attacked frontier settlements of the central Mohawk and Cherry Valleys.
 Late in the war, the pro-British Tuscarora followed Chief Joseph Brant of the Mohawk, other British-allied tribes, and Loyalists north to Ontario, then called Upper Canada by the British.
 They took part in establishing the reserve of the Six Nations of the Grand River First Nation in what became Ontario, Canada.